willnorris/willnorris.com-wordpress/public/wordpress/wp-content/plugins/clean-options/readme.txt

 It is strongly suggested that you BACKUP your database before removing any options.

 == Installation ==
+1. If you are upgrading, deactivate the plugin before step 2
-1. Upload 'cleanoptions.php' to the '/wp-content/plugins/' directory
+2. Upload 'cleanoptions.php' to the '/wp-content/plugins/' directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress
-3. Click the 'Manage' admin menu link, and select 'CleanOptions'
+4. Click the 'Manage' admin menu link, and select 'CleanOptions'

 == Frequently Asked Questions ==